cs396-web-dev/winter2022/pages/_assignments/lab01.md

 ```

 ### 2. Paste a link to your repo on Canvas
-Paste a link to your `webdev-labs` GitHub repository into the Canvas textbox.
+Paste a link to your `webdev-labs` GitHub repository into the Canvas textbox for <a href="https://canvas.northwestern.edu/courses/157233/assignments/1007942" target="_blank">Lab 1</a>.

 ### 3. Answer the following question on Canvas
 **Below the link to your repo**, in a brief reflective response (about 4-8 sentences total), please consider the following questions: